 In the case of “The Great Climate Change Debate,” graphics, video, tables, and charts also will play a major role in conveying information to viewers.

 Some of the issues to be addressed in the Debate will include:

 “The Great Climate Change Debate” will feature top experts with conflicting views of Climate Change.
 The debate will be held in Washington, DC.
 The entire U.S. Congress (all Senators and Representatives), their staffs, the President, Cabinet members, and Administration members will be invited along with academic and business representatives as well as international representatives and members of the Media.

-See HarberTV.com/Demo for a short introductory video to the current weekly public affairs series.
+See HarberTV.com/Info for a short introductory video to the current weekly public affairs series.

 “The Great Climate Change Debate” will be moderated by Aaron Harber, the host of “The Aaron Harber Show TM” (HarberTV.com/Award) who will serve to ensure the questions to be asked will include those most asked by citizens across the country as well as those questions whose answers are most valuable to policymakers.

-COMCAST already broadcast the program on all its systems in several states such as California, Colorado, Indiana, Michigan, and Utah.
+“The Aaron Harber Show” is broadcast by KCDO-TV (K3 Colorado — Channel 3) on Channel 3 via antenna (i.e., over-the-air) as well as on Channel 3 on DirecTV, DISH Network, and COMCAST.
+COMCAST also broadcasts the program on all its systems in multiple states including Colorado, Indiana, and Michigan.
 Other regional and national platforms are expected to participate in the broadcast and distribution of “The Great Climate Change Debate” series.